What are 78s?

 Early Records

+In 1887, Emil Berliner invented the flat disc record.
 The earliest records were recorded and played back acoustically, often with a hand crank and horn to amplify the sound.
 The size and speed of the discs varied widely, but by 1910 most records were recorded at about 78 to 80 rpm.
 The first records were made from shellac, a natural resin created by female lac bugs.

 Victor recording session in the early 1900s.